getgrav/grav-learn/pages/10.cookbook/04.admin-recipes/docs.md

 **name** is `post` so it will use the `post` page blueprint.

-Second step is to edit the configuration of the admin panel: `user/plugins/admin.yaml`.
-Add this snippet at the end of the configuration file:
+Second step is to edit the configuration of the Admin plugin.
+To add custom code to the configuration file `admin.yaml` of the Admin Plugin, create the file `user/config/plugins/admin.yaml`and add this snippet:

 ```yaml
 add_modals: